 Under-resourcing is considered a primary reason for project failure.
 The approach to resource a project varies.
 While some companies base it on the company’s structure, others rely on the client and the type of contract.

-Under-resourcing of projects could happen due to a lack of enough qualified resources or lack of planning and scheduling.
+Under-resourcing of projects could happen due to a lack of qualified resources or lack of planning and scheduling.
 Whatever may be the reasons, it generally leads to functional bottlenecks.

 Both quality and efficiency will fall in an under-resourced project.